Graduate Certificate in International Relations

-The International Relations program is designed to provide a pathway to professional employment in a wide array of professions, including international business, consulting, government agencies, international organizations such as the United Nations or European Union, and journalism.
-This course also provides an opportunity for professionals in these sectors to gain advanced training to support career advancement.
+The International Relations program is designed to provide a pathway to professional employment in a wide array of professions, including international business, consulting, government agencies, international organisations such as the United Nations or European Union, and journalism.
+This course also provides an opportunity for professionals in these sectors to gain advanced training that supports career advancement.

-Admission to candidature for the Graduate Certificate in International Relations requires a bachelor's degree from the University of Sydney, or an equivalent qualification.
+Admission requires a bachelor’s degree from the University of Sydney, or an equivalent qualification.

 How to apply